hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubectl-plugins/step5-images.md

 `kubectl outdated`{{execute}}

-Like all plugin, these plugins have further command line options.
+Like all plugin, these plugins have further command-line options.
 See `--help` for options.